TheDiscordDude/HuffmanCompression/README.md

 - The compressed file : `text_file_comp.bin`
 - The alphabet file used to decompress the file : `text_file_freq.txt`

-The entire Huffman tree will then be presented to you in JSON  format.
-You can see what this looks like thanks to [this](https://jsonvisio.com/editor) website.
+If you want to, the huffman tree can be displayed in json format `Do you wish to see the huffman tree in json format ?
+Y/N` You can see what it looks like thanks to [this website](https://jsonvisio.com/editor).

 You will then have the result of the entire process.
 ```